shakalee14/jojo/README.md

 ## Specifications

 - [ ] Mobile responsive
-- [ ] Test Driven Development - TDD
+- [ ] Have tests
 - [ ] Manipulate Bootstrap to achieve modern looking UI
-- [ ] Needs to be able to use dynamic data
 - [ ] Money sharing calculator
 - [ ] Must be able to do user authentication – Log In/Log Out/Sign Up
-- [ ] User must be able to update profile
+- [ ] User must be able to change financial information shared with application (bills, expenses, income, etc.)
 - [ ] Network info must be able to update based on user info (specifically should be able to show how many users are in the network)
 - [ ] Must use an algorithm to figure out how much each persyn in the network must share